Illinois Vital Records

 Informational Copy:

-Under the Illinois Freedom of Information Act (FOIA), Illinois residents have the right to access and inspect public records, including informational copies of vital records.
+Under the Illinois Freedom of Information Act (FOIA), Illinois residents have the right to access and inspect public records, including informational copies of IL vital records.
 However, certain restrictions may apply, particularly for more recent records containing sensitive information.
 Always check with the relevant agency or department for specific rules and regulations regarding access to these records.

 Find more references regarding birth, death, and marriage certificates in the resources section.